 What do you have a habit of using while you’re out?
 Creating your own zero-waste handbag kit is the great way to reduce the plastic waste you create in your daily life.
 Options you might want to consider include:

-- A utensils bundle with a spoon, fork and knife (bamboo)
+- A bamboo utensils bundle with a spoon, fork knife and straw

 - A roomy tote bag for spontaneous shopping or picking up dinner